librato/librato-logreporter/README.md

 ###### Sporadic Increment Reporting

-Note that `increment` is primarily used for tracking the rate of occurrence of some event.
-Given this increment metrics are _continuous by default_: after being called on a metric once they will report on every interval, reporting zeros for any interval when increment was not called on the metric.

-Especially with custom sources you may want the opposite behavior - reporting a measurement only during intervals where `increment` was called on the metric:

-    # report a value for 'user.uploaded_file' only during non-zero intervals
-    Librato.increment 'user.uploaded_file', :source => user.id, :sporadic => true
+TODO: Document this behavior

 #### measure

-Use when you want to track an average value _per_-request.
+Use when you want to track an average value _per_-measurement period.
 Examples:

-    Librato.measure 'user.social_graph.nodes', 212
+    Librato.measure 'payload.size', 212

     # report from a custom source
-    Librato.measure 'jobs.queued', 3, :source => 'worker.12'
+    Librato.measure 'jobs.by.user', 3, :source => job.requestor.id

 #### timing

-Like `Librato.measure` this is per-request, but specialized for timing information:
+Like `Librato.measure` this is per-period, but specialized for timing information:

     Librato.timing 'twitter.lookup.time', 21.2